 So, you greet your long-lost college friends who just arrived after their road trip up the coast and something’s weird.
 They’re all dressed in Vineyard Vines and speaking like robots.
 Yep, your friends got fratty.
 Don’t panic, just head to Elliott’s Oyster House.
 Yes, it’s a tourist move, but the view of the water is excellent, it crosses oysters off the list, and you can spend a few hours on the patio day-drinking and catching up.
 If oysters aren’t your thing, the salmon pesto sliders could be your thing.

 You knew this was coming the second your high school buddies landed on the tarmac and your phone blew up with “We here!
 Paseo?” texts.
 Pick them up and don’t even ask how their flight was.
 There’s no time.
 Drive right past Paseo (yes, drive past it) and head to Un Bien instead for baguette sandwiches that the Earl himself would be proud of.
 The Caribbean roast in all of its pulled pork glory is the crowd-pleaser, but the marinated chicken sandwich is the unsung hero.
 Un Bien is basically a tiny shack - order to go, hop in your car, and eat your gift to mankind at Gasworks Park or Fremont Brewing Company.
-Just make sure you take the wetnaps with you or bring a tide pen.
-This sh*t will mess you up.
+Just make sure you bring a tide pen.
+This sandwich will mess you up.